From the same author (not free but low price !):

 This page is a collection of utility functions which I did not find easily on the net.
 Either because the source code was not available, or there were part of a big library not easy to extract from.
-The source code is released under LGPL (Lesser GNU Public License) or under the BSD license for the xmodem functions.
+The source code is released under LGPL (Lesser GNU Public License) or under the BSD license (BSD 3-Clause "New" or "Revised" License) for the xmodem functions.

 This page contains the source code for: